BK-VARIA/de-tvmaze/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available for use.

 ## 👤 Author